-While leaving the definition of concussion unchanged, the authors of Consensus Statement admit that the operational definition of concussion is not particularly helpful to clinicians in several respects:
+While leaving the definition of concussion unchanged, the authors of the Berlin Consensus Statement admit that the operational definition of concussion is not particularly helpful to clinicians in several respects:

 First, it provides no “insights into the underlying processes through which the brain is impaired.
 Second, it does not distinguish between different grades of severity.
 Third, it fails to reflect newer insights into the persistence of symptoms and/or abnormalities on specific investigational modalities,” an issue “clouded not only by a lack of data, but also by confusion in definition and terminology.
 The authors specifically note that the use of the term mTBI, which, as noted above, is often used interchangeably with concussion, is “similarly vague and not based on validated criteria.”

 “One key unresolved issue,” the Berlin Consensus Statement notes, is whether concussion is part of a TBI spectrum associated with lesser degrees of diffuse structural change than are seen in severe TBI, or whether concussive injury is the result of reversible physiological changes.
 Because the term concussion, “while useful, is imprecise, and because disparate author groups define the term differently, comparison between studies is problematic.”